 Livestock and other animals

-You'll need a permit to keep any type of livestock, including horses, goats, sheep, pigs, chickens, ducks, and turkeys in Palo Alto.
+You're required to obtain a permit to keep any type of livestock, including horses, goats, sheep, pigs, chickens, ducks, and turkeys in Palo Alto.
 Geese, roosters, guinea hens, and peacocks are not allowed, except in areas zoned for agriculture or open space.
 There are special provisions for keeping more than six chickens, in addition to these rules.
-Check with the Superintendent of Animal Services for poultry livestock permits.

 We do pet euthanasia by appointment on Tuesdays and every other Fridays, from 10-10:30am.
+(Owner present euthanasia not available, please call a private veterinarian if you wish to be present during euthanasia.)
 Costs are as follows:

 Small animals and Birds : $40.00